fbpx

 Are there ways to fight a potential house repossession?

-Receiving a repossession notice can be a daunting experience, but remember, you’re not alone.
-Homeowners in the UK have several options to try to halt the proceedings.
-These options provide a sense of support and reassurance during this challenging time.
+Receiving a repossession notice can be a daunting experience.
+But homeowners in the UK have several options to try to halt the proceedings.

 Look for errors in notifications and account records.
 Provide evidence of payments credited improperly.
 Ask the lender to investigate discrepancies.